 Claim the ITC Today

 Ready for big savings?
-To claim the ITC, you must complete and attach IRS Form 3468 to your tax return.
+Check with your accounting team about the requirements for adding the IRS Form 3468 to your tax return.

 Bookmark this blog for future reference, and be sure to check with your accounting team to ensure that your fleet has the ITC claim locked down.